idiom: up in the air

 — Please don't tell anyone about this but my daughter's engagement is now up in the air since she found out her fiancé has almost $50,000 in credit card debt.

 — Our plans for the New Year’s are still up in the air but I’ll let you know what we decide in case you want to join us.

-— The person will select to replace the cleaner is still up in the air but we have a good list of candidates to choose from.
+— The person who we'll select to replace the cleaner is still up in the air but we have a good list of candidates to choose from.

 More idioms will be added in the future so check back frequently or sign-up for my free newsletter to learn about new updates to my website.